Public Trump impeachment hearings open in Congress | DW | 13.11.2019

 The first public hearing to investigate allegations that US President Donald Trump pressured Ukraine to probe his domestic political rivals is underway.
 Trump has repeatedly denied any wrongdoing.

-The top US diplomat in Ukraine and a senior State Department official will testify on Wednesday at the first public hearing in the House of Representatives' impeachment probe into US President Donald Trump.
+The top US diplomat in Ukraine and a senior State Department official on Wednesday testified at the first public hearing in the House of Representatives' impeachment probe into US President Donald Trump.

 A whistleblower's complaint about a phone call between Trump and Ukrainian President Volodymyr Zelenskiy on July 25 sparked the impeachment investigation.
 Trump responded on September 24 by releasing notes taken during the phone call, in the form of a partial transcript.